pexfi-eth/frontend/Whitepaper.md

   Save on every trade using PEXFI.
 - **NFT Badges**
   Earn or purchase badge NFTs for your profile.
 Badges influence your ranking and visibility in trade catalogs, rewarding engagement and trust.

+- **Offers Promotion**: Traders may use PEXFI to promote their ads within the marketplace interface, gaining increased visibility and attracting more counterparties.

 - **Market Demand**
   Fee conversion drives token buy pressure as volume grows.